SarthakMakhija/go-lsm-workshop/README.md

 **06th-07th March 2025**

 The workshop was well-received, with participants providing positive feedback regarding the content delivery and the overall flow of information.
-I was satisfied with the overall timing, the content delivery and the way the workshop content has shaped up and story building leading to a concept.
+I was pleased with the workshop's pacing, the quality of the content, the organization of the material, and the effective storytelling leading to the explanation of each concept.

 However, there are a few things that I would like to work upon: